sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_10.rst

 hypothesis test or another.
 As a consequence it is almost impossible to get by in science without having at least a cursory understanding of what a *p*-value means, making this one of the most important chapters in the book.
-As usual, I’ll end the chapter with a quick recap of the key ideas that we’ve talked
+As usual, I’ll end the chapter with a quick recapitulation of the key ideas that we’ve talked about:
-about:

 -  :doc:`Research hypotheses and statistical hypotheses, Null and alternative hypotheses <../Ch09/Ch09_HypothesisTesting_01>`